Semitic Transliterator in Unicode

 Semitic Transliterator in Unicode for Windows

-Semitic Transliterator in Unicode for Windows includes two keyboard layouts that provide four-characters-per-key input (instead of the normal two-characters-per-key) in Windows Vista, Windows XP, Windows 2000 and Windows NT4.
+Semitic Transliterator in Unicode for Windows includes four keyboard layouts that provide four-characters-per-key input (instead of the normal two-characters-per-key) in Windows 10, 8, 7, Windows Vista, Windows XP, and Windows 2000.
 The keyboards are phonetic, based on the US keyboard, and allow easy input of all transliteration characters and symbols covered by the fonts.

 The first keyboard layout takes advantage of the OpenType layout features built into the fonts for the most logical, intuitive input possible.
 Input order is letter, accent, accent.
 The letter with its associated diacritics is built up automatically as you type, with all diacritics perfectly spaced.
-This keyboard layout requires Microsoft Word 2003 (see System Requirements).
+This keyboard layout requires Microsoft Word 2013, 2010, 2007, or Word 2003, or InDesign CS4, or QuarkXPress 8.02 (see System Requirements).

 This demonstrates the input method using the OpenType keyboard layout and Word 2003.

-The second keyboard layout works with any Unicode-compatible application and uses dead key input to type letters with their associated diacritics.
+The second keyboard layout works with any Unicode-compatible application (including the ones named above) and uses dead key input to type letters with their associated diacritics.
 The user first types the dead key (representing the accent) and nothing happens.
 Then the user types the letter and the accented letter appears in the file.
 For example:

 This demonstrates Deadkey input in any Unicode-compatible application.